 “Nou Campanar has taken a step too far, for me,” says Paco.
 “It’s forced up the other fallas’ budgets very much.
 And the money doesn’t go on contracting a falla artist with a high cachet – it’s simply to pay for the huge scale of the falla.”

-Last year, Nou Campanar’s falla was a breathtaking 28 metres high.
+Nou Campanar’s falla has reached breathtaking 28 metres high.
 This, says Paco, has created an impetus to build bigger and bigger fallas.
 “In Las Fallas, the playing field is very uneven.
 If you have a load of money, you make a huge falla – and it’s not easy to compete with that.”

 So is Nou Campanar worth the money?
 “The falla is perfectly executed, certainly.
 It’s had all the best falla artists working on it.
 But I don’t think that its theme last year was particularly interesting.
 With the big fallas, the theme can’t be too political because they have a wider audience and so can’t risk offending people.
 It’s a bit like trying to compare big Hollywood productions with small art-house films.
 How can you judge which is best?
 Sure, the effects in Star Wars are fantastic, but if you prefer to watch another type of film, you won’t be so impressed.”

 There is a hackneyed saying in these parts, which asserts that, such is the grand scale of Las Fallas, work on the next fiesta begins the very day after the current one ends.
 Is this true?